 Both technical skills and workplace skills are important to nearly every job.
 Although some jobs will emphasize technical skills and others require more workplace skills, both are equally important.

 The importance of a workplace skill depends on the employee and the job.
 McKinsey has a helpful chart of what they call “foundational skills,” divided into four broad categories: cognitive, digital, interpersonal, and self-leadership.
-Each category features 13 skills, such as communication and mental flexibility in the cognitive category, and teamwork belonging to the interpersonal category.
+Each category features 13 skills, such as communication and mental flexibility in the cognitive category and teamwork belonging to the interpersonal category.
+According to a 2024 survey from LinkedIn, some of the most in-demand workplace skills include [4]:

 Different skills are attractive to different job recruiters.
 Technical skills often depend on the job.
 It might be helpful to check job listings for those most relevant to the career you are seeking.
-In 2020, LinkedIn cited the following as the top 10 in-demand hard skills [4]:
+According to Statista, in 2023, recruiters valued the following technical skills [5]:

 Editorial Team